News

 And then it's a little, less intimidating way to approach poached eggs.

 Really good, nice, soft, delicate way to have an egg.
-And it's also kind of an impressive way to serve something that's pretty cheap.
+And it's also kind of an impressive way to serve something pretty cheap.

 I love poached eggs.